Without Communism, we would all be screwed

 Oh, and if you come across a kid that doesn’t know which side their bread is buttered, you better darn well educate that little shit.

-If you think this was alright and you want more, sign up for my free newsletter cos that’s where I put all the really good stuff.
+If ya think this was alright, sign up for my free newsletter.
+That’s where I put all the really good stuff.

 More from Frank T Bird (That’s me):